THE FUTURE of GLOBAL MEDICINE STARTS with ISRAEL

-Professor Kira Radinsky is a member of the Steering Committee for the first Big DataTLV event in Israel to focus on HealthCare on April 16, 2019, in the Wohl Convention Center in the heart of Innovation Nation, Israel www.bigdatatlv.com.
+Professor Kira Radinsky is a member of the Steering Committee for the first Big DataTLV event in Israel to focus on HealthCare on April 16, 2019, in the Wohl Convention Center, in front of Bar Ilan University, Ramat Gan, in the heart of Innovation Nation, Israel www.bigdatatlv.com.
 READ MORE

 Media contact: Elaine Harrison <> Contact email: email@example.com